-An ancient church consisting of a nave, a chancel, a tower to the west end of the nave and a porch on the south side.
+An ancient church consisting of a Nave, a Chancel, a tower to the west end of the nave and a porch on the south side.
 The walls are mostly oolitic limestone (similar to Portland) coarsed rubble, possibly a local stone, with some Ham Hill dressings.

 The earliest parts of the nave are thought to be the west end with the quoins at the east end dating from the 11th century Saxon period.
 Pevsner in his Buildings of England, Dorset, notes these long and short quoins as being one of only three such sites in Dorset - the others being at Sherborne and Wareham St Martin church.
 The nave appears to have been largely rebuilt in the 12th century.
-It was dedicated in 1401 to St Michael who cast down Satan - hence presumably the Saxon angel who apperas to be flying backwards.
+It was dedicated in 1401 to St Michael who cast down Satan - hence presumably the Saxon angel who appears to be flying backwards.

-The tower and porch date from the 14th century with the chancel being 15th century.
+The Tower and Porch date from the 14th century with the chancel being 15th century.
 The octagonal stone spire with corner pinnacles was added to the tower in the 18th century and is one of the county's oldest stone spires.
 The original Lawrence family chapel on the north side o the church was pulled down in 1680 - Hutchins relates that several Lawrence grave stones were "buried in the rubbish".

 Internally, the font bowl dates from the 12th century.
 The gallery was added in 1708.
 The famous stone carved angel is Saxon and was resited inside the church in the 1991.
 It was originally on the south wall to the west (left) of the porch.
 A white board which can be seen on the photo below was the original site.